 Having vegetables for breakfast may feel strange if you usually gravitate towards the sweet options.
 But I want to encourage you to incorporate them into your routine.

 Let’s teach our children from early on that it’s normal and delicious to have vegetables in the morning.
 The more they see them, the more likely they’ll be to try and accept them.

 Arm yourself with these strategies that will transform your mealtimes!

-If you have a child who’s especially reluctant to having vegetables or something savory for breakfast, I hope this French toast will serve as a bridge.
+If you have a child who’s especially reluctant to having vegetables or something savory for breakfast, I hope this single serving French toast will serve as a bridge.

 If you need help with incorporating more variety of vegetables without spending hours in the kitchen, Join my 5 day FREE email series.